WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman.md

 In secure communication and cryptography, the **Diffie-Hellman**[^DH] (DH) key exchange is a method of securely exchanging cryptographic keys over a public channel.
 It is named after **Whitfield Diffie** and **Martin Hellman**.
-The protocol allow **two parties to share a secret key over an insecure channel**, without sending the secret key directly.
+The protocol allows **two parties to share a secret key over an insecure channel**, without sending the secret key directly.
 Instead messages are exchanged in such a way that the secret key can be derived.

 ## Background